NHACP-IF/NHACP-specification/nhacp-specification.md

 be read or written; the only guarantee is that at least one byte may be transferred without blocking or that an end-of-file condition will occur.

+If the timeout value is 0, then the network adapter MUST check for the indicated events and return immediately.
+If the timeout value is 0xffffffff, then the network adapter MUST wait indefinitely for the indicated events.
+Otherwise, the adapter MUST wait for the specified number of milliseconds; if no events are reported within the time specified, the network adapter MUST return an value of 0.

 ### GOODBYE